GLOBAL MARKETS-Europe feels the heat as political temperatures rise

 By Marc Jones

-LONDON, May 30 European shares fell for a fourth day running on Tuesday and the euro was battling to avoid a similar decline, as the prospect of early Italian elections and Greece's ongoing struggles nudged the political temperature higher.
+LONDON, May 30 European shares fell for a fourth day running on Tuesday and the euro was battling to avoid a similar fate, as the prospect of early Italian elections and Greece's ongoing struggles nudged up the political temperature gauge again.

-The region's banks also came under pressure as Deutsche Bank cut the sector to "underweight", while sterling rebounded after being weakened recently by signs that Britain's election next week might be closer than originally expected.
+The region's banks also came under pressure as Deutsche Bank cut the sector to 'underweight', while sterling rebounded having been knocked recently by signs that next week's UK election is set to be closer than originally expected.

 All this drove the traditional safe-haven assets of gold and the Japanese yen higher and briefly pushed yields low-risk German government bonds to their lowest in more than a month.

-Low inflation readings in Spain and Germany and European Central Bank chief Mario Draghi's commitment to continued stimulus in a speech on Monday helped keep the euro subdued at $1.116.
+Low inflation readings out of Spain and Germany, as well as European Central Bank chief Mario Draghi's commitment to continued stimulus in a speech on Monday, helped keep the euro subdued at $1.116.

 At the heart of the moves, however, were signs that elections in Italy may now come as early as September, after the 5-Star Movement became the fourth big party to back a switch to a proportional electoral system.

-Italian shares remained flat having slumped 2 percent on Monday and the premium investors demand to hold Italian debt grew again as southern euro zone bonds were all pushed into the red.
+Italian shares remained flat having slumped 2 percent on Monday and southern euro zone bonds were also pushed into the red again.

 "It does seem like the market will have to face worries about elections and populism again over the summer.
 That of course is a drag for the euro."

-In spite of Europe's recent weakness, the pan-European STOXX 600 index is still set to end May in positive territory and near a two-year high.
+In spite of the weakness seen in the last couple of weeks, the pan-European STOXX 600 index is still set to end May in positive territory and near a 2-year high.

-It will also be the index's fourth straight month of gains and the seventh for world stocks.
-But investors are reshuffling their portfolios as they seek fresh catalysts after a surprisingly strong earnings season and a hot streak of euro zone macro economic data.
+It will also be the index's fourth straight month of gains.
+Investors however are reshuffling their portfolios as they seek fresh catalysts following a surprisingly strong earnings season and hot streak of euro zone macro economic data.

-They also cut tech firms to "neutral", and JP Morgan's analysts did the same to carmakers.
-At the same time, Deutsche upgraded construction and energy stocks to "overweight" and JP Morgan raised UK stocks to "neutral", saying they were at the cheapest-ever levels on a price-to-book basis relative to region.
+They also cut tech firms to neutral and JP Morgan's analysts did the same to carmakers.
+At the same time Deutsche upgraded construction and energy stocks to 'overweight' while JP Morgan raised UK stocks to neutral saying they were at the cheapest-ever levels on price price-to-book basis relative to region.

 "We think UK is becoming interesting in the regional allocation again," JPMorgan's strategists, led by Mislav Matejka, said in a note to clients.